jbisits/jbisits.github.io/_pages/about.md

 toc: true
 ---

+## Education

+- Doctor of Philosophy ([School of Mathematics and Statistics](https://www.unsw.edu.au/science/our-schools/maths), University of New South Wales) under supervision of Associate Professor Jan Zika (2022 - present)
+- Bachelor of Science (Advanced Mathematics) (Honours) major in applied mathematics, University of New South Wales (2021)
+- Bachelor of Music (Performance), University of Sydney (2010)

+## Brief bio

 I grew up in Newcastle, NSW.
 I started playing the double bass at age 14 and, largely due to a wonderful teacher named Paul Laszlo, it quickly became the only thing I was really interested in.
 I moved to Sydney in 2007 to study double bass at the Sydney conservatorium.